Loading

 • Strict LOTO and ESWC Procedures: The principle of de-energization must be the default.
 Detailed lockout/tagout (LOTO) procedures must be flawless, particularly given the complexity of parallel and redundant systems common in this sector.

-• Tailored PPE and Training: Workers must be trained and equipped with the correct arc-rated clothing and tools based on the incident energy of the specific MCC they are servicing.
+• Tailored PPE and Training: Workers must be trained and equipped with the correct arc-rated clothing and tools based on the incident energy of the specific MCCs they are servicing.
 Training must specifically address the unique hazards of working in corrosive or remote environments.

 By committing to arc-resistant equipment specifications and embedding a culture of safety discipline, the oil and gas industry can significantly reduce exposure to this catastrophic hazard, delivering the protection of personnel, continuity of operations, and long-term asset integrity.